Mueang: Müang Fai irrigation system

 in modern ເຫມື່ອງຝາຍ.
 (NB: SEAlang Library's Lao entry omits tonal marking – a typographical error.)

 Different linguistic tones give different meanings; scholarship has not established a link between this term and any of the terms which differ in tone.

 Origin of mueang

 Mueang conveys many meanings, all having to do with administrative, social, political and religious orientation on wet-rice cultivation.
 The origin of the word mueang yet remains obscure.
+Wilaiwan Khanittanan sets the Tai usage against the Vietnamese.
+In Tai a mueang is the largest political unit, headed by a chao or fa with khun below him, and a small or newly founded mueang may have a khun as its ruler.
+A ban is a village within it and a bang a tambon or village site.
+In Vietnamese, by contrast, both muong and ban denote a remote upland village, usually with a mo for ritual and healing, while bang means "state".
 In October 2007, The National Library of Laos, in collaboration with the Berlin State Library and the University of Passau, started a project to produce the Digital Library of Lao Manuscripts.
 Papers presented at the Literary Heritage of Laos Conference, held in Vientiane in 2005, have also been made available.
 Many of the mss. illuminate the administrative, social, political, and religious demands put on communities in the same watershed area that insured a high degree of cooperation to create and maintain irrigation systems (müang-faai) – which probably was the primary reason for founding mueang.